 Chilwell replacement, Christensen's contract and how Chelsea's January transfer window could look

-After a strong start to the season, injuries and Covid-19 issues have led to an inconsitent end to 2021 for Chelsea, and as such their appetite for new signings in January may have grown somewhat.
+After a strong start to the season, injuries and Covid-19 issues have led to an inconsistent end to 2021 for Chelsea.
+As such, their appetite for new signings in January may have grown somewhat.

-Thomas Tuchel was broadly happy with his squad at the start of the campaign, but has, on occassion, not been able to name nine senior players on his bench.
+Thomas Tuchel was broadly happy with his squad at the start of the campaign, but has, on occasion, not been able to name nine senior players on his bench.

-Furthermore, possible exits could force the west Londoners' hand to make big moves in the upcoming transfer window.
+Furthermore, possible exits could force the Blues to make big moves in the upcoming transfer window.

 Editors' Picks